HarshCasper/Rotten-Scripts/Battery_Full_Charged_Notifier/README.md

 If you are using an old laptop then you might be a wonder to protect your battery from getting overcharged!
 This Python script helps you to get a notification, when your laptop get 100% charged.
 This script can run in background or you can paste it in starup folder so that everytime you open your laptop, this script starts running automatically

+**In this code I have also made script to notify you when battery is 90% charged and plugged, you can remove it, if you don't want that part**

 ## To run the code
 - You must have python installed
 - In cmd do: